nichol20/rhythmicity/README.md

 # About

-This is a music app that I made inspired by a system design video lesson (the video is no longer available).
-It uses several concepts and technologies, such as golang, typescript, protocol buffers, certificates, message broker, nginx, api-gateway, microservices, caching, docker among others.
+This is a music app I developed, inspired by a system design video lesson (unfortunately, the video is no longer available).
+The app incorporates various concepts and technologies, including Golang, TypeScript, Protocol Buffers, certificates, message brokers, Nginx, an API gateway, microservices architecture, caching, Docker, and more.

 # Diagram